Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 One of England's most distinguished singers, Anthony Rolfe-Johnson was a student of Ellis Keeler at the Guildhall School of Music in London, and later of Vera Rosza.
 He gained experience singing in the chorus and appearing in small roles at the Glyndebourne Festival between 1972 and 1976.
 In 1973 he made his formal operatic debut with the English Opera Group in Iolante.
 In 1978 he made his first appearance with the English National Opera in London as Don Ottavio.

-Anthony Rolfe-Johnson's schedule includes concerts with the major orchestras and festivals in UK and in the leading European capitals.
-In America, he has sung with the Chicago Symphony Orchestra under Georg Solti, the Boston Symphony under Seiji Ozawa, the New York Philharmonic under Rostropovitch, and the Cleveland Orchestra under Rattle.
-Conductors with whom he has worked also include Giulini, Nikolaus Harnoncourt, Rostdestvensky, John Eliot Gardiner, Tennstedt, Boulez, Kurt Masur, Haitink and Claudio Abbado.
+Anthony Rolfe-Johnson's schedule included concerts with the major orchestras and festivals in UK and in the leading European capitals.
+In America, he has sung with the Chicago Symphony Orchestra under Georg Solti, the Boston Symphony under Seiji Ozawa, the New York Philharmonic Orchestra under Rostropovitch, and the Cleveland Orchestra under Simon Rattle.
+Conductors with whom he worked also include Carlo Maria Giulini, Nikolaus Harnoncourt, Gennady Rozhdestvensky, John Eliot Gardiner, Klaus Tennstedt, Pierre Boulez, Kurt Masur, Bernard Haitink and Claudio Abbado.

-Anthony Rolfe-Johnson has a vast range of recordings to his name, reflecting his worldwide reputation as an interpreter of Bach, Händel, Haydn, Mozart and Britten.
-He has been acclaimed for his recordings of the great Händel oratorios, the Evangelist in both the St John Passion (BWV 245) and the St Matthew Passion (BWV 244), and many award-winning recordings including Haydn's Die Jahreszeiten and Die Schöpfung, Mozart's Die Zauberflöte, Idomeneo and La Clemenza di Tito, and Britten's War Requiem.
-He has recently recorded the title roles in Oedipus Rex under Welser-Möst for EMI, in Samson under Nikolaus Harnoncourt for Teldec and in Peter Grimes under Haitink for EMI; Tom Rakewell (The Rake's Progress) under Seiji Ozawa for Philips; Florestan under Charles Mackerras for Telarc and Captain Vere (Billy Budd) under Nagano for Erato.
+Anthony Rolfe-Johnson had a vast range of recordings to his name, reflecting his worldwide reputation as an interpreter of J.S.
+Bach, George Frideric Handel, Haydn, W.A.
+Mozart and Benjamin Britten.
+He has been acclaimed for his recordings of the great G.F.
+Handel oratorios, the Evangelist in both St John Passion (BWV 245) and St Matthew Passion (BWV 244) by J.S.
+Bach, and many award-winning recordings including Haydn's Die Jahreszeiten and Die Schöpfung, W.A.
+Mozart's Die Zauberflöte, Idomeneo and La Clemenza di Tito, and B. Britten's War Requiem.
+He recorded the title roles in Oedipus Rex under Welser-Möst for EMI, in Samson under Nikolaus Harnoncourt for Teldec and in Peter Grimes under Bernard Haitink for EMI; Tom Rakewell (The Rake's Progress) under Seiji Ozawa for Philips; Florestan under Charles Mackerras for Telarc and Captain Vere (Billy Budd) under Kent Nagano for Erato.

 Anthony Rolfe-Johnson was a founder member of Graham Johnson's The Songmakers' Almanac.